google/postcss-rename/README.md

 An array (or other `Iterable`) of names that shouldn't be renamed.

-Even in by-part mode, this excludes the entire class name as a whole, rather than excluding it part-by-part.

 ### `ids`

 Whether to rename ID selectors as well as class selectors.
 Defaults to `false`.